benjamin-ebert/bebert_org/content/now.md

 date: 2019-07-24T19:58:26+02:00
 ---

-# What am I at right now?
+# The task at hand

 Getting used to working full time while doing freelance gigs on the side, reading a lot of classic stuff and recording my third solo album.
 Also making sure I socialize